Stratton Markets Review

 Stratton Markets (strattonmarkets.com) may carry a movie-inspired name (most likely) and it may not have the best website out there from a UX-perspective, but it is definitely a broker that is trying to get the whole setup right.

 One of the peculiar things about Stratton Markets is the fact that proper and accurate information regarding various operational aspects of the brokerage is extremely difficult to come by.
 For instance, some reviewers say that the brokerage was launched in June 2018.
 While that would indeed explain why there is no user feedback available yet on its services, it does not explain why others seem to think that it was already online in May 2018.

-Some out there thought the brokerage was an offshore, unlicensed one.
-Stratton, operated by F1Markets Ltd, is regulated by CySEC (license 267/15) and registered in the majority of European countries.
+Stratton Markets, operated by F1Markets Ltd, is regulated by CySEC (license 267/15) and registered in the majority of European countries.

 A genuine CIF (Cyprus Investment Firm), F1Markets Limited is based Kolonakiou Avenue 43, 4103 Ay.
 Athanasios, Limassol, Cyprus – according to the official website of the brokerage.
 As a CIF, the company is a member of the Investor Compensation Scheme, which means that it can indeed offer some rather attractive offers to its depositors.

 As already said above, the broker has had a CySEC license for some time now.
 Its license number is 267/15.
 The broker follows MiFID regulations and as such, F1MARKETS Limited offers services within the European Economic Area (excluding Belgium) and Switzerland.
 It is safe to assume that Stratton Markets cannot serve traders from the US and Canada either.